pefarrell/pefarrell.github.io/lanczos.md

 Past winners
 ============

-- 2024: Patrick Amestoy, Jean-Yves L'Excellent, and Theo Mary: <a href="https://mumps-solver.org/index.php">MUMPS</a>
+- 2024: Patrick Amestoy, Jean-Yves L'Excellent, and Theo Mary: <a href="https://mumps-solver.org/index.php">MUMPS</a>, "<i>for their important and widely-used contributions to the numerical solution of sparse linear systems</i>."